nathaniel0328/foirge/README.md

         if shouldRestart then continue end

         local rootPart = target.Character and target.Character:FindFirstChild("HumanoidRootPart")
-        if not rootPart then
         local rootWait = 0
         while not rootPart and rootWait < 10 do if shouldRestart or not secEnabled() then break end task.wait(0.1); rootWait = rootWait + 0.1
             rootPart = target.Character and target.Character:FindFirstChild("HumanoidRootPart")
         end
-        end
-        if shouldRestart then continue end

-        if not rootPart then task.wait(1); continue end
+        if shouldRestart or not rootPart then task.wait(1); continue end

+        notify("Outlaw Hunter", "Tracking " .. target.Name .. "...")
         startTracking(target)

-        local waitTime, timeout = 0, 30
+        local waitTime = 0
-        while isOutlaw(target) and waitTime < timeout do if shouldRestart or not secEnabled() then break end task.wait(0.1); waitTime = waitTime + 0.1
+        while isOutlaw(target) and waitTime < 30 do
+            if shouldRestart or not secEnabled() then break end task.wait(0.1); waitTime = waitTime + 0.1
         end